Is it true that mustard plasters help with colds?

 Read on the topic:

 1. Lloyd Library.
-Mustard, Medicine and Health
+Mustard, medicine and health

 2. Is it true that honey helps with colds?

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: